Subscribe to updates

 Risk Management Strategy

-Debbie Simpson, Interim Section 73 Officer, was scheduled to present an updated Risk Management Strategy.
-This strategy aims to provide a structured approach for identifying, assessing, and managing risks that could affect the GLCCA's ability to achieve its objectives.
-The report detailed revisions to the risk framework, including a move from a 4x4 to a 5x5 risk matrix for more sensitive assessment, and the introduction of three impact measurement options to reflect the Authority's diverse activities.
-The strategy also outlined a five-line model of defence for risk management and proposed the eventual move of responsibility from the Interim Section 73 Officer to a dedicated Risk Manager.
-The committee was asked to review and endorse the draft strategy.
+Debbie Simpson, Interim Section 73 Officer, presented the updated Risk Management Strategy.
+The strategy aims to provide a structured approach to identifying, assessing, and managing risks that could affect the GLCCA's ability to achieve its objectives.
+Key changes include moving from a 4x4 to a 5x5 risk matrix for more sensitive risk assessment and introducing three options to measure the impact of risk, catering to the Authority's varied activities.
+The strategy outlines a five-line model of defence for risk management and details the roles and responsibilities of various levels within the organisation, from staff to committees.
+The report recommended the endorsement of the draft strategy for onward recommendation to the Authority.

 Internal Audit Progress Report